Selecting a language will automatically trigger the translation of the page content.

 • What are their problems?
 What about the solutions they choose?

-You answer the following questions :
+You must answer the following questions :

 • What is the market trend?